-- According to techcrunch opay is Africa fastest growing unicorn and its valued at over $2bn
+- According to TechCrunch opay is Africa fastest growing unicorn and it is valued at over $2bn

-Here, both palmpay and kuda are very good, they are fast and swift, registration is straightforward, application dosent lag and both have good transfer speed.
+Here, both palmpay and kuda are very good, they are fast and swift, registration is straightforward, the application doesn’t lag and both have good transfer speed.

 You’ll likely experience occasional network issues while using both applications and that usually impacts transfer and bill payments.
 So there’s still room for improvement in this aspect.

 Both apps actually need good smartphone with at least 2gb of RAM to run smoothly.